Art Collection FAQs

 Where and when can I see the Collection?

-At several different places in Britain each year, though not all the pictures are shown every time
+At several different places in and around Britain each year, though not all the pictures are shown every time

 - Details of venues can be found here.